rust-vmm/vm-superio/README.md

 [UART 8250 serial port](https://en.wikibooks.org/w/index.php?title=Serial_Programming/8250_UART_Programming&section=15#Serial_COM_Port_Memory_and_I/O_Allocation),
 mostly because of the FIFO buffers that allow storing more than one byte at a time, which, in virtualized environments, is essential.

-For a VMM to be able to use this device, besides the emulation part which is covered in this crate, the serial port should be added to the microVM’s PIO bus, the serial backend should be defined and if and how the event handling is done.
+For a VMM to be able to use this device, besides the emulation part which is covered in this crate, the VMM needs to do the following operations:
+- add the serial port to the Bus (either PIO or MMIO)
+- define the serial backend
+- event handling (optional)

 The following UART registers are emulated via the [`Serial` structure](src/serial.rs): DLL, IER, DLH, IIR, LCR, LSR, MCR, MSR and